nealcaren/SOCI101/lessons/culture.md

-We will be applying our sociological tools to the film  [Sould Food Junkies](https://unc.kanopy.com/video/soul-food-junkies).
+We will be applying our sociological tools to the film  [Soul Food Junkies](https://unc.kanopy.com/video/soul-food-junkies).
 We will watch it together starting Thursday during class.
 * Be sure to have the movie ready to roll at the start of class.
 * Login to the course Slack at 9:45am and say hi to your group!